 So there you have it.
 Paribus needs wide-ranging permission to access all sorts of sensitive data, so it can claim money on your behalf from some of the biggest names in online shopping.

-Here is a list of online retailers that Paribus works with, which was valid as of November 2018:
+Here is a list of online retailers that Paribus works with:

 - Best Buy